heath3conk/postgresql-on-ubuntu/README.md

 # Miscellaneous Issues
 ## Ruby gems not installing correctly
 If you get an error on bundle install that says "failed to build native extensions"...try `sudo apt-get install libpq-dev`

+# Updating/Upgrading Postgresql
+* I updated my Ubuntu version from 14.04 to 16.04 and got a warning that my postgresql version was out of date.
+It looked like the OS update had given me a later postgres version but parts were still old.
+Specificaly, when I went into psql on my terminal, it said I had "psql (9.5.3, server 9.3.13)" which matched the warning I'd gotten while I was upgrading Ubuntu.
+   - Update packages available with `sudo apt-get update`
+   - Upgrade packages with `sudo apt-get upgrade`
+   - Remove the postgres 9.5 main cluster `sudo pg_dropcluster 9.5 main --stop`
+   - Upgrade the old postgres 9.3 main cluster `sudo pg_upgradecluster 9.3 main` After this is done, my terminal suggested I should make sure that the upgraded cluster works.
+I went into one of my apps that used a postgres database and it seemed to be fine.
+I dropped the db, migrated and seeded and had no problems.
+   - Remove the postgres 9.3 main cluster `sudo pg_dropcluster 9.3 main` to clean things up.
+   - This reference includes instructions for upgrading if you use Docker with postgres. https://gist.github.com/johanndt/6436bfad28c86b28f794

 *If you find errors here or find (and solve!) other problems getting postgres to work on your Linux machine, please edit this file and submit a pull request.*